 What do you think the dosage you would receive there is if you stood there for an hour?
 A tenth of a Sievert?
 A hundredth?
-Or maybe lets assume that they are doing an amazing job at cleaning up and maybe you’ll only receive a thousandth of a sievert ( aka a millisievert) of radiation dose standing in the middle of Fukushima city….
+Or maybe lets assume that they are doing an amazing job at cleaning up and maybe you’ll only receive a thousandth of a sievert ( AKA a millisievert for our non-metric friends south of the border) of radiation dose standing in the middle of Fukushima city….

 If those numbers sound reasonable to you, then boy do I ever have a surprise for you. the current average dose rate in Fukushima city is 0.15 microsieverts per hour.
 That is 0.00015 millisieverts.
 Don’t believe me?
 Here are two real time monitoring aggregate sites that maintain a 24 hour watch over the ambient radiation in the area thanks to the operation of thousands of monitoring stations and real time dosimeters that have been set up around the prefecture.

 Yes radiation can be dangerous.
-Yes a radioactive spill is something that should be taken care of immediately, just like every other dangerous goods spill.
-But people should not be so ignorant of what the actual danger of a radiation is, because nuclear power is not only here to stay, but if the rational and forward thinking people have any say at all, it will be becoming more and more common as we fight to protect our homes and our livelihoods against the excesses of our current fossil-fuel based civilization.
+Yes a radioactive release is something that should be taken care of immediately, just like every other dangerous goods spill.
+But people should not be so ignorant of what the actual danger of a radiation is.Because nuclear power is not only here to stay, hopefully it will be becoming more and more common as we fight to protect our homes and our livelihoods against the excesses of our current fossil-fuel based civilization.